ballerina-attic/module-scim2/scim2/Module.md

 }
 ```

-The `getGroupByName` remote function reads a group and returns the `Group` object if successful or an `error` if unsuccessful.
+The `getGroupByName` remote function reads a group and returns a `Group` object if successful or an `error` if unsuccessful.
 ```ballerina
 string groupName = "groupName";
 var response = scimEP->getGroupByName(groupName);